semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 tabName: Guide
 ---

-> 💡 The basic data visualization rules in widgets with graphs are described in [Data visualization](/data-display/data-visualization/).
+> 💡 The basic data visualization rules are described in the [Basic principles and conception](/data-display/conception/).

 @## Description